Today's History Trivia for April 6

 1938 Roy Thinnes American actor.
 TV: The Invaders (David Vincent) and Falcon Crest (Nick Hogan).

-1937 Merle Haggard American country singer.
-He served time in prison for attempted burglary (1958-63), for which he was pardoned in 1972 by California governor Ronald Reagan.
+1937 Merle Haggard d.
+2016 American country singer.
+He served time in prison for attempted burglary (1958-63), for which he was pardoned (1972) by California governor Ronald Reagan.

 1937 Billy Dee Williams American actor.
 Film: The Empire Strikes Back (1980, Lando Calrissian).
 TV: The Guiding Light (Dr. Jim Frazier).